Home Case Index All Cases Central Excise Central Excise + AT Central Excise - 2024 (10) TMI AT This

 Issues:

-Interpretation of Rule 3 (5A) of Cenvat Credit Rules, 2004 regarding payment on removal of capital goods, Application of transaction value concept to goods not manufactured by the seller, Inclusion of goods not eligible for Cenvat credit in the demand under Rule 3 (5A).
-Analysis: The appeal before the Appellate Tribunal CESTAT NEW DELHI challenged the order-in-appeal dated 06.08.2019 passed by the Commissioner (Appeals), Jodhpur.
-The case revolved around the respondent's purchase of capital goods from a supplier, which were originally removed from another premises.
-The Superintendent of Central Excise requested payment under Rule 3 (5A) of Cenvat Credit Rules, 2004, as the goods were removed after being used.
-The respondent did not respond, leading to a show cause notice and subsequent order-in-original by the Joint Commissioner, which was set aside by the Commissioner (Appeals) in the impugned order.
-The department contended that under Rule 3 (5A), if capital goods with Cenvat credit are removed after use, the assessee must pay an amount calculated based on depreciation.
-The rule specified a straight-line method for calculating depreciation, with a proviso that if the calculated amount is less than the transaction value, the duty payable shall be equal to the transaction value.
-The department claimed the respondent owed a specific amount based on the sale of the goods, along with interest and penalty, which was confirmed by the Joint Commissioner but set aside by the Commissioner (Appeals).
-The Appellate Tribunal found that the Commissioner (Appeals) misinterpreted Rule 3 (5A) by not applying the concept of "transaction value" to goods not manufactured by the respondent.
-The Tribunal clarified that transaction value is the amount paid for goods received, even if not manufactured by the seller.
-It was also noted that if the respondent did not avail Cenvat credit on certain goods due to their ineligibility during the relevant period, those goods should not be included in the demand under Rule 3 (5A).
-Consequently, the Tribunal allowed the appeal, setting aside the impugned order and remanding the case to the Commissioner (Appeals) for a fresh decision.
-The Commissioner was instructed to reexamine Rule 3 (5A) of Cenvat Credit Rules as applicable during the relevant period and determine the value of capital goods on which the respondent had taken Cenvat credit.
-The cross-objection filed by the respondent was also disposed of in the process.
+Interpretation of Rule 3 (5A) of Cenvat Credit Rules, 2004 regarding payment on removal of capital goods, applicability of transaction value, consideration of depreciation, eligibility for Cenvat credit on goods sold, and remand of the case for re-examination.
+Analysis: The appeal before the Appellate Tribunal CESTAT NEW DELHI challenges the order-in-appeal passed by the Commissioner (Appeals), Jodhpur, concerning the payment under Rule 3 (5A) of Cenvat Credit Rules, 2004.
+The case revolves around the purchase of capital goods by M/s Raipur Forging Pvt.
+Ltd. from M/s Ajmera Steels Pvt.
+Ltd., originally removed from M/s Stainless India Ltd. The Superintendent of Central Excise, Range - III, Jodhpur, requested the respondent to pay an amount under Rule 3 (5A) due to the removal of capital goods on which Cenvat credit was taken.
+The subsequent show cause notice led to the order-in-original by the Joint Commissioner, which was overturned by the Commissioner (Appeals) through the impugned order.
+The department argues that when capital goods on which Cenvat credit has been taken are removed after usage, the assessee must pay an amount under Rule 3 (5A) of CCR, calculated based on depreciation through a straight-line method.
+The dispute arises from the application of the proviso under Rule 3 (5A) prior to 23.09.2013, which states that if the calculated amount is less than the transaction value of the goods, the payment shall be equal to the duty leviable on the transaction value.
+The department contends that the respondent, who used the goods for 10 years before removal, should pay an amount equal to 12.36% of the transaction value, totaling Rs.
+1,42,70,575/- along with interest and penalty.
+The Commissioner (Appeals) set aside the Joint Commissioner's order, stating that the concept of "transaction value" does not apply to goods not manufactured by the respondent.
+However, the Appellate Tribunal finds that the Commissioner misinterpreted Rule 3 (5A) of CCR, emphasizing that the expression "transaction value" is distinct from "assessable value."
+The Tribunal clarifies that transaction value refers to the amount paid for goods or services received, applicable even if the goods were not manufactured by the seller.
+Furthermore, the Tribunal acknowledges the respondent's argument that goods not eligible for Cenvat credit during the relevant period should not be subject to the Rule 3 (5A) demand.
+Consequently, the Tribunal allows the appeal, setting aside the impugned order and remanding the case to the Commissioner (Appeals) for a fresh examination.
+The Commissioner is directed to reevaluate Rule 3 (5A) of CCR during the relevant period and determine the value of capital goods for which the respondent availed Cenvat credit.
+The cross-objection filed by the respondent is also disposed of in light of the remand for further assessment and consideration of legal provisions applicable at the relevant time.

 |